btschwertfeger/python-cmethods/README.md

 # Bias-Adjustment-Python

-Collection of different scale- and distribution-based bias adjustments for climatic research.
-This methods are part of the bachelor thesis of Benjamin T. Schwertfeger.
+Collection of different scale- and distribution-based bias adjustment techniques for climatic research. (see `examples.ipynb` for help)

-During this thesis, many of these methods have also been implemented in C++.
+Bias adjustment procedures in Python are very slow, so they should not be used on large data sets.
-This can be found here: [https://github.com/btschwertfeger/Bias-Adjustment-Cpp](https://github.com/btschwertfeger/Bias-Adjustment-Cpp).
+A C++ Implementation that works way faster can be found here: [https://github.com/btschwertfeger/Bias-Adjustment-Cpp](https://github.com/btschwertfeger/Bias-Adjustment-Cpp).

-There is also a Jupyter Notebook that serves as example.
 ____
 ## Run adjustment:
 ```bash